 "In adopting these rules the Commission implements the statutory requirement that telecommunications carriers protect the confidentiality of customer proprietary information.
 The privacy framework in these rules focuses on transparency, choice, and data security, and provides heightened protection for sensitive customer information, consistent with customer expectations.
 The rules require carriers to provide privacy notices that clearly and accurately inform customers; obtain opt-in or opt-out customer approval to use and share sensitive or non-sensitive customer proprietary information, respectively; take reasonable measures to secure customer proprietary information; provide notification to customers, the Commission, and law enforcement in the event of data breaches that could result in harm; not condition provision of service on the surrender of privacy rights; and provide heightened notice and obtain affirmative consent when offering financial incentives in exchange for the right to use a customer's confidential information.
 The Commission also revises its current telecommunications privacy rules to harmonize today's privacy rules for all telecommunications carriers, and provides a tailored exemption from these rules for enterprise customers of telecommunications services other than [broadband internet]."

 The resolution now heads to the White House, where President Trump will presumably sign it.
-The White House put out this morning to that effect, claiming that the opt-in and opt-out rules for ISPs "depart from the technology-neutral framework for online privacy administered by the Federal Trade Commission.
+The White House put out a news release this morning to that effect, claiming that the opt-in and opt-out rules for ISPs "depart from the technology-neutral framework for online privacy administered by the Federal Trade Commission.
 This results in rules that apply very different regulatory regimes based on the identity of the online actor."

 With no FCC rules on the horizon to shape how ISPs handle privacy, it will be up to the industry to decide for itself how best to tell you what it's doing with your data.
 Good luck with that, friends!